 Disclaimer: Transcripts were generated automatically and may contain inaccuracies and errors.

 This is the Work Smart Hypnosis Podcast, session number 380.
 Karen Dubby on the art of getting out of your own way.
-Welcome to the Work Smart Hypnosis podcast with Jason Lynette, your professional resource for hypnosis training and outstanding business success.
-Here’s your host, Jason Lynette that.
+Welcome to the Work Smart Hypnosis podcast with Jason Linett, your professional resource for hypnosis training and outstanding business success.
+Here’s your host, Jason Linett that.
 I am so excited for you to listen to this conversation with Karen Dubey.

 I first met Karen when she actually attended one of our work Smart Hypnosis live and online training events, and have since interacted with her inside of other programs, whether it’s hypnotic business systems or even on the Influence brand.
 And she’s someone who I’ve always known and let me just kick this off, right.

 I’ve always known she was brilliant yet to have this conversation and.
 The story behind it and where it all comes from.
 And honestly, I will say one of the few people that I can name that takes multiple modalities, different approaches and blends them together in a way and really makes them her own.

 That is something that I already knew, but just got the full gorgeous confirmation of inside of this episode, which kind of makes.
 As her business is called flexible mindset strategies, which as much as yes, yoga is part of her background, as you listen to this conversation, you’re gonna hear how.
 It’s more so the mind based flexibility part of yoga, not just the stretchy body and breathing part of yoga, but also the mindfulness based approach of how we focus our minds to then focus our bodies and how there’s so many correlations within that toward the work that we can do to help our clients.